Caua726/CadDistrib/README-EN.md

 # CadDistrib - [EN](./README.md)

-This is a project in development, made with Tauri, Typescript, ReactJS, and Rust, where I am trying to learn and implement features such as registration, listing, and quotations for clients, distributors, products, taxes, and more.
+This is a project in development, made with Tauri, Typescript, ReactJS, and Rust, where I am trying to learn and put features such as registration, listing, and quotations for clients, distributors, products, taxes, and more.

 ## Table of Contents
 1. [What Does It Do?](#what-does-it-do)